A Generalized Approach to Power Analysis for Local Average Treatment Effects

-All of the results that follow pertain to estimating the LATE, and thus the standard LATE assumptions (\ref{assump:sutva}-\ref{assump:m}) apply.
-Similar to the ATE context, the results also invoke the asymptotic normality of the Wald IV estimator.
-Hence, the power formula begins as:
+As all of the results that follow pertain to estimating the LATE, the standard LATE assumptions (\ref{assump:sutva}-\ref{assump:m}) apply.
+As before, consider a sample of $N$ independent and identically distributed units of the form $(Y_i, D_i, Z_i) \in \mathbb{R} \times \{0,1\} \times \{0,1\}$, where the LATE will be estimated using the Wald IV estimator, $\hat{\tau} = \frac{\widehat{Cov}(Y_i,Z_i)}{\widehat{Cov}(D_i,Z_i)}$.
+Similar to the ATE context, the results also invoke the asymptotic normality of the estimator.
+Hence, the power formula for the test of the null hypothesis that $\tau = 0$ begins as:

-To begin, further assume that assignment to the treatment is randomized with equal probability of being assigned to the treatment and control conditions.
+Further assume that assignment to the treatment is randomized with equal probability of being assigned to the treatment and control conditions.
 (Note that this equal assignment probability assumption will be relaxed later.)

-\begin{assumption}[Equal Assignment Probability] \end{assumption} The LATE power analysis introduced in this paper proceeds by defining an effect size of interest.
+\begin{assumption}[Equal Assignment Probability] $P(Z_i=1) = 0.5$ for all units $i = 1,2,...,N,$ \end{assumption} The LATE power analysis introduced in this study proceeds by defining an effect size of interest.
 Following conventional practice using effect sizes in ATE power analyses, the effect size is defined in standardized terms with reference to the expected within-assignment-group standard deviation of the outcome:

 \begin{definition} Define the effect size of interest as:

 \end{definition} As will be discussed later, defining the effect size in this manner with reference to treatment assignment groups is appealing for a number of reasons.
 In particular, it provides a structure for determining reasonable effect sizes in advance of a study.
 In addition, it leads the resulting LATE power analysis derived below to nest the standard ATE power analysis as a special case with full compliance.
 More discussion is provided in a later section.